-Pain is gets your attention and calls for relief.
-Electrotherapy is the medical application of electrical currents to speed healing and abate pain.
-Electrotherapy may help in this regard.
-Electrotherapy comes in a variety of forms.
+Pain is gets your attention and demands relief.
+Electrotherapy is the medical application of electrical currents to spur healing and reduce pain.
+Electrotherapy can often help in this regard.
+Electrotherapy can be applied in a variety of methods.
 It may be referred to as galvanic current, interferential current, electrical stimulating currents, or electrical muscle stimulation.

 - Galvanic therapy - low volt or high volt - drives out inflammation and sedates inflamed nerves.
 It is deep penetrating therapy that increases circulation, decreases muscular inflammation and promotes healing.
 It can also decrease pain sensation.